japila-books/spark-sql-internals/docs/physical-operators/ShuffleExchangeExec.md

   serializer: Serializer): ShuffleDependency[Int, InternalRow, InternalRow]
 ----

-`prepareShuffleDependency` creates a link:spark-rdd-ShuffleDependency.adoc[ShuffleDependency] dependency.
+`prepareShuffleDependency` creates a spark-rdd-ShuffleDependency.md[ShuffleDependency] dependency.

 NOTE: `prepareShuffleDependency` is used when `ShuffleExchangeExec` <<prepareShuffleDependency, prepares a `ShuffleDependency`>> (as part of...FIXME), `CollectLimitExec` and `TakeOrderedAndProjectExec` physical operators are executed.